Seventh Avenue station (IND lines): 20th century to present

 In 1990, Utah tourist Brian Watkins was killed at the Seventh Avenue station while trying to protect his family from a robbery.
-The murder was described as "probably the tipping point in New York’s history of violence and mayhem", marking a low point in the record murder year of 1990 and leading to an increased police presence in New York.
+The murder was described as "probably the tipping point in New York's history of violence and mayhem", marking a low point in the record murder year of 1990 and leading to an increased police presence in New York.
 Eight people were indicted: the first trial found four of the eight defendants guilty of murder, and a second trial found three of the remaining four defendants to also be guilty.
 One defendant was later cleared of murder charges.

 In 2019, the Metropolitan Transportation Authority announced that the station would become ADA-accessible as part of the agency's 2020–2024 Capital Program.
 The announcement occurred after a Connecticut woman fell down a staircase trying to carry her 1-year-old daughter on a stroller down a flight of stairs; the baby survived the fall, but the mother died.
+The accessibility project was to be funded by congestion pricing in New York City, but it was postponed in June 2024 after the implementation of congestion pricing was delayed.

 Station layout

 This is a two-level station, with two tracks on each level and two island platforms, one over the other.
 The lower level serves trains headed railroad north (to Central Park West for trains from the IND Sixth Avenue Line, to Queens for trains from the IND Eighth Avenue Line).
 The upper level is the reverse, serving trains headed railroad south (toward Lower Manhattan).
 Each level allows cross-platform interchange between the two lines.
+Trains run on the starboard side on the upper level and on the port side on the lower level.
 The BMT Broadway Line passes overhead near the west end of the station; this crossing is visible in the ceiling and supporting columns.